zopefoundation/meta/config/README.rst

 testenv-additional
   Additional lines for the section ``[testenv]`` in ``tox.ini``.
   This option has to be a list of strings.

+coverage-command
+  This option replaces the coverage call in the section ``[testenv:coverage]`` in ``tox.ini``. *Caution:* only the actual call to collect the coverage data is replaced.
+The calls to create the reporting are not changed.
+This option has to be a string.
+If it is not set or empty the default is used.

 Flake8 options
 ``````````````